Biden calls for war crimes trial after Bucha images surface - KTVZ

 The US President did not, however, label the killings a “genocide” but said he was looking into additional sanctions against Russia.

-“You may remember I got criticized for calling Putin a war criminal.
-Well, the truth of the matter is you saw what happened in Bucha.
-This warrants him — he is a war criminal.
-But we have to gather the information.
-We have to continue to provide Ukraine with the weapons they need to continue the fight and we have to get all the details so this can be an actual — have a war crime trial.
-This guy is brutal and what’s happening in Bucha is outrageous and everyone’s seen it,” Biden told reporters upon landing in Washington following a weekend spent in Wilmington, Delaware.
+Biden said the images coming from Bucha warranted calling Putin a “war criminal,” adding, “but we have to gather the information.
+We have to continue to provide Ukraine with the weapons they need to continue the fight and we have to get all the details so this can be an actual — have a war crime trial.”

-Asked whether the Bucha atrocities amount to a genocide, Biden replied, “No. I think it’s a war crime.”
+Biden’s assessment that the killings did not amount to a genocide puts him at odds with that of Ukrainian President Volodymyr Zelensky, who used the term during an interview with CBS on Sunday.

+“This guy (Putin) is brutal and what’s happening in Bucha is outrageous and everyone’s seen it,” Biden said.

 The-CNN-Wire